slimndap/wp-theatre/readme.txt

 1. Manage events in the WordPress admin.
 2. The event editor.
-3. Manage events in the WordPress admin.
+3. Select how your events appear on your website.
 4. Your upcoming events listed on your website.
 5. Event details.